Communication

 Communication app

-The communication app is the main entity that manages the interaction between the external messaging service and VCS.
+The communication app is the main entity that manages the interaction between the external messaging service and ICS.

 When creating a new communication app and assigning it to a business, you'll instantly see it reflected in the conversation page as an additional messaging channel.